featherbear/UNSW-COMP2121/blog/content/post/assignment/report.md

 ### Door Open LED

-When the microwave door is open, the STROBE LED will be turned on continually
+When the microwave door is open, the STROBE LED will be turned on continually, rather than the top-most LED of the LED bar.

+LED9 can be mapped to PG2 instead, if the top-most LED of the LED bar is desired

 ### Input Design